jelovac/swe-workout/algorithms/search/binary_search.md

       repeat the search on that half;

-3. Repeat the split process until you find the target element or there are no more elements in the array.
+3. Repeat the search process until you find the target element or there are no more elements in the array.
 If the target value does not exist in the array a good practice is to return an index of value of -1.